DinoChiesa/ApigeeEdge-Connect-Firestore/README.md

 You need to have node and npm already installed on your workstation to use the command-line tools included in this repo.
 If you don't have them, install them now.
+Get a recent version, probably the most recent version.
 On MacOS, if you have homebrew (recommended), this may be as simple as:

 ```
 brew update